genixpro/kwola/README.md

 uv run python scripts/audit_dependencies.py --python-json pip-audit.json \
   --npm-json npm-audit.json --exceptions security/advisory-exceptions.json
 ```

+Every high or critical advisory fails this policy unless it has an owned, justified, unexpired
+exception, regardless of whether an upstream fix is currently available.

 Release acceptance additionally passes `--require-no-exceptions` to the dependency policy and runs
 the complete gate on the Linux two-GPU host without modifying the source 1.0 run: